A new partnership in the Pilbara will work to contain significant infestations and major outbreaks of cacti in the region.

 The risk of spine injury also applies to native wildlife, either through impalement or the lodgement of spiny segments in limbs, hides and mouths, leading to immobilisation and a painful death.

 Dense infestations of cacti can impede movement of native wildlife through corridors and limit access to refuges.
 Competition from opuntioids can also limit the growth of native vegetation, including small shrubs and groundcovers.

-“This new project will instigate a campaign for the public to report cactus occurrences to a DAFWA phone line,” Dr Cotching said.
+“This new project will instigate a campaign for the public to report cactus occurrences to DAFWA,” Dr Cotching said.

 Fact sheets of declared species and species of concern together with ID photos will be prepared, printed and made available on the PMMC website.
 A staggered media information campaign on radio and in local newspapers will be run before each town survey.
 Control actions will be collated on the Pilbara Spatial Weed Management Information database.

 Dr Cotching said three areas around old station homesteads that have cactus infestations will be treated by contractors.

 “It is hoped that the project will result in no new infestations of invasive opuntioid cacti in the Pilbara, targeted on-ground cactus control is effectively and efficiently undertaken on known, and the risk of cactus weed invasion is reduced,” he said.